erigones/esdc-docs/user-guide/howto/enable-overlays.rst

     - Add the new `adminoverlay` IP of `mon01.local` to the configuration database, so that new compute nodes will use this IP.
     - Reconfigure existing compute nodes and change the Zabbix agent configuration.

-Ssh into the first compute node and run:
+SSH into the first compute node and run:

     .. code-block:: bash